CoolLord22/LurkBaitCatchStats/README.md

 - More to come!

 ## Program Use Scenario
-The primary reason I coded this was to allow streamers to create rewards for users based on how much they fished!
+The primary reason I coded this was to allow streamers to create rewards for users based on how much they've fished!
 For example, I set up a custom catch (a Lucky Ticket).
 I wanted to give the viewer with the MOST lucky tickets at the end of each month a free subscription.
 But how do you track such stats with just LurkBait and Twitch bots???
 Enter LurkBaitCatchStats!

 ## Program Images